NHS Test and Trace Support Payment scheme

 - do not provide supporting evidence as described below

 How to apply

-You can apply if you’ve been asked to self-isolate by NHS Test and Trace.
-From 8 March 2021, you can also apply if you must look after a child or qualifying young person who are self-isolating.
+You can apply if you’ve been asked to self-isolate by NHS Test and Trace, or if you must look after a child or qualifying young person who are self-isolating.

 - proof of your employment or self-employment, such as your most recent payslip or tax returns